 Where to Stay in Cartagena with Kids

-We hope you liked this article on Cartagena With Kids – 17 Fun Things To Do With Your Family!
+We hope you found this article on Cartagena With Kids – 20 Fun Things To Do With Your Family helpful in planning your own trip!
 Whether you’re visiting for a short vacation or want an extended getaway, this Colombian city is the place to be.
+There are so many fantastic things to do in Cartagena with kids, you really can’t go wrong!
 Enjoy Cartagena with your family!

 *This post may contain affiliate links that may earn us a small commission, at no additional cost to you.
 Affiliate links in no way inform the hotels, sights, products, or other recommendations included in our articles.
 All opinions and recommendations expressed here are compiled from submissions submitted by the generous members of our Families Who Love To Travel community.